Yale-BIM/f21-assignments/assignment-1/README.md

     a.
 Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.

     b.
-Based on the transformation between the "target" and "camera_link" frame, compute the 3D position of the moving object relative to the "camera_link" frame.
+Extract the position of the moving object relative to the "camera_link" frame from the transformation queried from step (a).

     c.
 Project the moving object on a virtual camera positioned in the "camera_link" frame.
     This camera should output images in VGA format (640 x 480 pixels) and project 3D points